ok-Kee/ferality-tracker/README.md

 - Describe what happened and what you learned

-- Submit and track your streak
+- Submit and track how long it's been since the last failure

 In the spirit of Corporate Tools’ “sprint toward failure” mentality, the app tracks how many days in a row you’ve logged something.
 As they say on their Why Work Here page: "If you’re into learning, you understand the quickest and easiest way to do so is to fail a lot of times."